 Some parents are so toxic that a relationship with them must be limited or are not possible.
 They may have harmful behaviors such as substance abuse, being controlling and manipulative, being mean, or being overly dependent and clingy.
-Some parents and caregivers may even be sadistic monsters.
+Some parents and caregivers may be sadistic monsters.

 Yes, the Bible says we should honor our fathers and mothers (Exodus 20:12, Matthew 5:4, 19:19, Mark 7:10, Luke 18:20, Ephesians 6:1, Colossians 3:20) because it is the right thing to do and results in us having a good and a long life.
 It pleases God when we do.
 However, the Bible also tells fathers not to irritate and aggravate their children (Ephesians 6:4).

 When I started studying the Bible and living a Christian life in my early teens, I learned that God has a different definition of who I was.
-God sees me as I truly am – an intelligent, capable, and wise woman who deserves honor and respect.
+God sees me as I truly am—an intelligent, capable, and wise woman who deserves honor and respect.
 I rejected the negative childhood messages and stopped blaming myself for how my parents treated me.
 I no longer saw myself as a stupid, lower species of human who deserved constant punishment.
 I could deal with my parents as a mature Christian adult.

 Some parents are mean, judgmental, or controlling for reasons we do not understand.
-There are other more obvious reasons why parents do what they do such as substance abuse or mental health issues.
-They may have emotional problems like anger that taint their judgement and make them lose self-control.
+There are other more obvious reasons why parents do what they do, such as substance abuse or mental health issues.
+They may have emotional problems like anger that taint their judgment and make them lose self-control.
 They may be clingy, overprotective, and constantly interfering in their adult children’s lives.
 Others may use the “honor” command to control and guilt their adult kids into doing things their kids do not want to do.

 Forgiveness may seem like a given.
 All Christians are supposed to forgive others, right?
 Unfortunately, forgiving is not an easy process and can take time.
 A painful childhood is not going to heal overnight.
 It is incredibly difficult to admit that the parents who were supposed to love, nurture, and protect us were unloving, mean, neglectful, drunk, high on drugs, abusive, or cruel, let alone forgive them.

 Hard as it is, beginning this process helps us to let go of resentment and emotional pain.
 If we hold on to these feelings, they will poison our lives and our relationships.
-I experienced anger management issues for several years as a young adult and sometimes my rages hurt innocent people.
+I experienced anger management issues for several years as a young adult, and sometimes, my rages hurt innocent people.
 When I decided to forgive my parents, I stopped obsessing about how I had been wronged and began to heal from the hurts.
-I had to let go of all the things I thought I needed to move forward such as answers to many questions.
+I had to let go of all the things I thought I needed to move forward, such as answers to many questions.
 I had to leave my parents in God’s hands, pray for them, and move on.

 One way to protect ourselves from toxic relationships with our parents or caregivers is to set boundaries in our relationships.
-Parents do not have the right to put us down, control and manipulate us, or use us to meet their emotional needs.
-We can set limits on a needy parent who constantly calls during the day by limiting the number of phone calls, for example.
+Parents do not have the right to put us down, control, and manipulate us, or use us to meet their emotional needs.
+We can set limits on a needy parent who continually calls during the day by limiting the number of phone calls, for example.
 We can tell parents that we will not be around them if they are drunk or high.
 We can demand that topics such as our personal lives are off-limits.